Ignatius Ayau Kaigama: Archbishop of Jos

 In 2014, as president of the Nigerian Bishops Conference, he signed a letter that commended the Nigerian legislation that abhorred same-sex marriage.
-It noted the move as a courageous act and a bold step that upheld the dignity and sanctity of marriage even in the face of pressure from foreign governments.
-In his speech at the Catholic Bishops Conference in 2015, he reiterated the position of the Bishops to support legislation that contradicts “our cultural and religious norms of marriage”.
-“Our commitment to providing justice to those whose rights are unfairly violated is unwavering”, he said.
-He further stated that as with other pastoral cases, there would be pastoral response for such people.
-This position has been largely misunderstood and reported with absurdity as "the Nigerian Catholic Bishops asking the government to jail people with different sexual orientations."
+It called the law a courageous act and a bold step that upheld the dignity and sanctity of marriage even in the face of pressure from foreign governments.
+In his speech at the Catholic Bishops Conference in 2015, he reiterated the position of the bishops in opposition to any legislation that contradicts "our cultural and religious norms of marriage".
+"Our commitment to providing justice to those whose rights are unfairly violated is unwavering", he said.
+He further stated that as with other pastoral cases, there would be a pastoral response for such people.
+This position has been largely misunderstood and misreported as "the Nigerian Catholic Bishops asking the government to jail people with different sexual orientations."

 He participated in the Synod on the Family in 2014 and 2015.
 Speaking at the October 2014 session, Kaigama condemned foreign aid programs that condescend to Africans:

 He objected to international organizations that promote population control when Africa needs food, education, reliable power supply and health care.

-As president of the Nigerian Bishops Conference, he was the Visitor to Veritas University in Abuja.
-He was the chancellor of Godfrey Okoye University, Enugu beginning 4 October 2013.
-As President of the Reunion of the Episcopal Conferences of West Africa, he was the grand chancellor of L’université Catholique de l’Afrique de l’Ouest (UCAO) and chancellor of the Catholic Institute of West Africa (CIWA).
+As president of the Nigerian Bishops Conference, he was the Visitor to Veritas University, Abuja.
+He has been the chancellor of Godfrey Okoye University, Enugu since 4 October 2013.
+As president of the Reunion of the Episcopal Conferences of West Africa, he was the grand chancellor of L’université Catholique de l’Afrique de l’Ouest (UCAO) and chancellor of the Catholic Institute of West Africa (CIWA), Port Harcourt.

-In October 2015, the interreligious work which Archbishop Kaigama and Muslim leader Emir Muhammadu Mohammed Muazu of Kanam are doing in Nigeria was profiled in the Deutsche Welle article, “Nigeria: Religious dialogue in times of terror.”
+In October 2015, the interreligious work which Kaigama and Muslim leader Emir Muhammadu Mohammed Muazu of Kanam are doing in Nigeria was profiled in the Deutsche Welle article, “Nigeria: Religious dialogue in times of terror.”
+Kaigama is widely travelled around the world to speak about peace and share his experience of dialogue/interfaith collaboration and peace building efforts.

 Archbishop of Abuja

 On 11 March 2019, Pope Francis named him Coadjutor Archbishop of Abuja.
 On 9 November 2019, he became archbishop of Abuja when Pope Francis accepted the resignation of Cardinal John Onaiyekan.
-He was installed on 5 December; Nigerian Vice President Yemi Osinbajo attended and the apostolic nuncio, Archbishop Antonio Filipazzi noted that ethnicity played no role in Kaigama'a appointment because "the Catholic Church is one".
+He was installed on 5 December in a ceremony attended by Nigerian Vice President Yemi Osinbajo and the apostolic nuncio, Archbishop Antonio Filipazzi.
+Filipazzi noted that ethnicity played no role in the appointment of Kaigama because "the Catholic Church is one".
 As archbishop he is ex officio chancellor of Veritas University in Abuja.

 In August 2022, he criticized the Nigerian government and ruling class for the increasing insecurity Christians are experiencing.
 He told Aid to the Church in Need: